With over 30 possible causes, tinnitus is a complex and often mysterious symptom afflicting more than 50 million Americans making their ears ring.

 A lot of those tips will also help your tinnitus.

-If you are on a medication for depression and also experiencing tinnitus, take a look into whether it might be what’s triggering the ringing in your ears.
+If you are on medication for depression and also experiencing tinnitus, take a look into whether it might be what’s triggering the ringing in your ears.

 Food, Drugs & Medications